 - Mediation: Members act in both UK and international disputes.

-- Expert evidence: Expert evidence on English law in a foreign court or arbitration.
+- Expert evidence: Expert evidence on English and Singapore law in a foreign court or arbitration.